 - have difficulty removing medicines from your body

-- become more prone to side effects and medicine interactions.
+- become more prone to side effects and medicine interactions

 Your brain and nerves also change with age, so problems like memory loss or poor eyesight might start to affect the practical aspects of taking medicines.
 For example, it is easier to accidentally take your medicine twice, or forget to take it at all.

-Taking multiple medicines can also mean a greater chance of making mistakes, because you have more medicines to manage which often need to be taken at different times of the day or even week.
+Taking multiple medicines can also mean a greater chance of making mistakes, because you have more medicines to manage that often need to be taken at different times of the day or even week.